DanieleZambetti97/ProjectMoana/README.md

 2. This program needs command-line inputs to run, then can only works on Linux/MacOS machines.
 If you are using a Windows machine we recommend to install a [WSL](https://docs.microsoft.com/it-it/windows/wsl/install-win10).

 ## Installation
-1. Download the latest version tar.gz file from the ProjectMoana GitHub repository[
+1. Download the latest version tar.gz file from the ProjectMoana GitHub [repository](https://github.com/DanieleZambetti97/ProjectMoana/releases/tag/v0.1.0);
+2. Exctract the file in the directory you want to use the program in;
+3.

 ```bash
 pip install foobar